What's the best insurance for a holiday rental?

 Is it mandatory for my holiday home to have insurance?

-It would depend on the autonomous community where your property is located.
-Nonetheless, owners of holiday homes should at least get public liability insurance.
-This type of insurance is very suitable when operating a holiday rental as it covers damages caused by your tenant, although not damages.
+Nonetheless, owners of holiday homes should at least get public liability insurance regardless.
+This type of insurance is very suitable when operating a holiday rental as it covers damages caused by your tenant, although not all damages.

 Therefore, it’s advisable to have insurance that includes a good range of coverages, especially if your property receives numerous guests throughout the year.
 It’s common for privately owned apartments to suffer damages such as broken windows, burst pipes, faulty cisterns… However, when it comes to holiday rentals, damages are even more frequent.

-Which insurance is best for holiday rentals?
+Which insurance should I choose for my holiday rental?

-Nevertheless, here are some recommended insurance companies for holiday rentals:
+Here are some recommended insurance companies for holiday rentals:

 • AXA holiday home insurance

-• FlexMyRoom
+• Schofields

 • Catalana Occidente tourist home insurance